The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Splittings into beauty and light-flavoured quarks

 \section{Splittings into beauty and light-flavoured quarks}

-The derivation of the medium-modified splitting function \eqref{eq2.3} is based on the close-to-eikonal approximation which assumes that $z\, E_g,\, (1-z) E_g \gg {\bf k}_q\, , m_q$.
-Within this range of applicability, \eqref{eq2.3} holds irrespective of the quark mass.
-In particular, it applies to $g \to b\bar{b}$ splitting, if the charm mass in \eqref{eq2.3} is replaced by the $b$-quark mass $m_b=4.18\,\text{GeV}$~\cite{ParticleDataGroup:2020ssz}.
+The derivation of the medium-modified splitting function \eqref{eq2.2} is based on the close-to-eikonal approximation which assumes that $z\, E_g,\, (1-z) E_g \gg \bm{\upkappa}\, , m_q$.
+Within this range of applicability, \eqref{eq2.2} holds irrespective of the quark mass.
+In particular, it applies to $g \to b\bar{b}$ splitting if the charm mass is replaced by the $b$-quark mass $m_b=4.18\,\text{GeV}$~\cite{ParticleDataGroup:2020ssz}.

-As seen in sections~\ref{sec3.4} and~\ref{sec4.2}, the quark mass enters the splitting function \eqref{eq2.3} in units of the squared momentum transfer from the medium, i.e., $\tfrac{m_q^2 }{2\mu_D^2}$ or $\tfrac{m_q^2}{\hat{q}L}$.
-For an in-medium enhancement of $g\to b\bar{b}$ numerically comparable to that of $c\bar{c}$-pairs, one therefore expects that the $\hat{q}L$ transferred from the medium must be a factor $m_b^2/m_c^2 \approx 11$ larger.
-Fig.~\ref{figbb} shows numerical results for the $g \rightarrow b\bar{b}$ splitting function, which confirm that the medium-modification is an order of magnitude smaller than for $c\bar{c}$ shown in Fig.~\ref{figMSratio}.
-For the parameter range favoured in heavy ion phenomenology, i.e., $\hat{q}L < 4\, \text{GeV}^2$, medium-modifications in $g\to b\bar{b}$ are thus expected to be mild, with modifications in the few-percent range.
+As seen in sections~\ref{sec3.4} and~\ref{sec4.2}, the quark mass enters the splitting function \eqref{eq2.2} in units of the squared momentum transfer from the medium, i.e., $\tfrac{m_q^2 }{2\mu_D^2}$ or $\tfrac{m_q^2}{\hat{q}L}$.
+For the medium enhancement of $g\to b\bar{b}$ to be numerically comparable to that of $g\to c\bar{c}$, one therefore expects that the $\hat{q}L$ transferred from the medium must be a factor of $m_b^2/m_c^2 \approx 11$ larger.
+Fig.~\ref{figbb} shows numerical results for the $g \rightarrow b\bar{b}$ splitting function.
+Comparing to Fig.~\ref{figMSratio} confirms that the medium modification of $g\rightarrow b\bar{b}$ is significantly smaller than for $g\rightarrow c\bar{c}$.
+For the parameter range favoured in heavy ion phenomenology, i.e., $\hat{q}L < 4\, \text{GeV}^2$, medium modifications of $g\to b\bar{b}$ are thus expected to be mild, with modifications in the few-percent range.
+We finally note that the wiggles in Fig.~\ref{figbb} at small $\upkappa$ become more pronounced for larger $e_g$, a feature which we did not observe for charm quarks in a similar range of $E_g$ and $\hat{q}L$, though we did not explore this parameter range in detail.

-In the case of strange quarks, the $g\to s\bar{s}$ splitting vertex has been considered since the beginning of heavy ion phenomenology in perturbatively-motivated arguments of strangeness enhancement and equilibration~\cite{Koch:1986ud}.
-Works too numerous to enumerate here have explored signatures of strangeness enhancement in nucleus-nucleus collisions and smaller collision systems since then.
-In the effective kinetic theory of AMY which is closely related to the BDMPS-Z formalism employed here, inclusion of the light-flavoured $gg \to q\bar{q}$ channels has led to a QCD-based dynamical understanding of chemical equilibration~\cite{Kurkela:2018xxd,Kurkela:2018oqw}.
-In general, the collision kernel in AMY involves $2 \leftrightarrow 2$ scattering matrix elements and Landau-Pomeranchuk-Migdal suppression of effective $1\to 2$ radiation in an infinite medium.
-In this context, the application of \eqref{eq2.3} to $g\to u\bar{u}, \, d\bar{d}, \, s\bar{s}$ may be viewed as providing insight into the $1\to 2$ scattering term in a finite size system.